 Skin cancer is the most serious and potentially life-threatening effect of long-term exposure to the sun's ultraviolet rays.
 Like other forms of cancer, skin cancer also comes in different types and levels of severity.

 It varies from small malignant growths that can be treated with procedures as simple as cryotherapy, to melanoma which is the most aggressive form of skin cancer that can spread to internal organs and be fatal if left untreated for too long.

-One of the most deceptive parts of skin cancer, is that many of the cases that appear and gets treated as an adult, is the result of sun exposure the individual experienced as a child or teenager.
+One of the most deceptive parts of skin cancer is that many of the cases that appear and gets treated as an adult are the result of sun exposure the individual experienced as a child or teenager.